-The Othello School District operates a "schoolwide program" in all school buildings.
-Using federal funding, schoolwide programs are designed to upgrade an entire educational program within a school for all students, rather than limit services to certain targeted students.
-The following federal program amounts were expended by the Othello School District in its schoolwide program: Title I (84.010) (\$1,983,172.05); Migrant Education (84.011) (\$408,231.69).
+The Shelton School District operates a "school wide program" in the middle school building.
+Using federal funding, school wide programs are designed to upgrade an entire educational program within a school for all students, rather than limit services to certain targeted students.